timbirkmire-hospiq/bootstrap/README.md

 # Hospital IQ Fork of [Bootstrap](http://getbootstrap.com)

-Any modifications should be made to the less source files.
+Any CSS modifications should be made to the less source files.
 When you make changes, be sure to run `grunt dist` to regenerate built files before you commit.

-After completing your modifications, copy less files over to the product (`pr/ui/src/less/bootstrap`), where they are incorporated into our build pipeline.

 # [Bootstrap](http://getbootstrap.com)